Maxway CRT: Improving the Robustness of the Model-X Inference

-It is not hard to show that when $Y\sim Z$ follows a GLM, $S$ satisfying (\ref{equ:asu:1}) follows a single index model (SIM) given $Z$.
-Thus, when we desire to fit a penalized GLM to learn $Y\sim Z$ in the SSL scenario as in Maxway Example \ref{example:1}, we can fit a penalized SIM for $S\sim Z$ in SA-SSL to learn $g(\cdot)$.
-For nonparametric or machine learning approaches like RF used in Maxway Example \ref{example:2}, we suggest to still fit RF in SA-SSL to learn $S\sim Z$ and $g(\cdot)$.
+It is not hard to show that when $Y\sim Z$ follows a GLM, $S$ satisfying $S \indp Z \mid Y$ follows a single index model (SIM) given $Z$.
+Thus, when we desire to fit a penalized GLM to learn $Y\sim Z$ in the SSL scenario as in Implementation example \ref{example:1}, we can fit a penalized SIM for $S\sim Z$ in SA-SSL to learn $g(\cdot)$.
+For nonparametric or machine learning approaches like RF used in Implementation example~\ref{example:2}, we suggest still fitting RF in SA-SSL to learn $S\sim Z$ and $g(\cdot)$. \end{remark}

 {\darkred Finally, we provide an example, where we study the rate of the type-I error bound using the SSL and SA-SSL Maxway CRT approaches.